r00t-tsai/Filter-Studio/README.md

 3. Close the window to minimize the app directly to the system tray.
 4. Press `Ctrl` + `Shift` + `F` at any time to toggle the interface.
 5. Alternatively, you can check the app minimized in your hidden icons.
+6. You can access the metrics of screen-time through the screen-statistics menu.

 ---